bnb-chain/node/doc/Spec.md

 Fees would be collected and transferred to the blocking proposer Validator account?? after all the execution of the blocking round.

+The fee may be calculated after the order execution based on the notional value of the order, using the convert rate concluded at the **last blocking time** between the quote currency and BNB.

-Every one pays the same transaction fees, and there would be fee rebate framework, which is implemented outside the chain:
+Every one pays the same transaction fees, and there could be fee rebate framework, which is implemented outside the chain:
 1. In perodic time, a routine would calculate the fee rebate for different accounts;
 2. the total rebates would collected evenly from all validator accounts.
-3. Transfer transactions would be generated
+3. Transfer transactions would be generated and placed onto the network as normal transactions

 ### Bridge - Broadcast